passcod/omelette/README.md

 tweeting, essentially keeping me with a set amount of history, like 6 months or something, and archiving the rest.

 However, that’s all future plans.
-For now, this tool does two things:
+For now, this tool does three things:

-1. it stores a copy of all your own tweets, or as far as it sees them, in a Postgres database.
+1. it stores a copy of all your own tweets, or as far as it sees them, in a PostgreSQL database.

+2. it retrieves media and processes deletion queues.

-2. it uses that database to parse for `#cleanup` requests and figure out what it should delete from that.
+3. it uses that database to parse for `#cleanup` requests and figure out what it should delete from that.

-After all, if I have a database of all the stuff I tweet, figuring out what the threads look like is super simple.
+After all, once I have a database of all the stuff I tweet, figuring out what the threads look like is super simple.
 And then all that's needed is to issue some deletion requests to a bunch of IDs, job done.

-Additionally, once there’s a database in place and a mechanism for queueing up deletes, other behaviours can be bolted on easily, for example through external tools that consume and write to the database.
+Additionally, with this system, other behaviours can be bolted on easily through external tools and scripts that consume and write to the database.

 ## so that’s the story. how do i run one?